rabstolaf/bwsys/01_installing-ubuntu.md

 * Fill in the fields appropriately.
 You will need to remember your *username* and *password*.
 It is recommended to use your St. Olaf *username* but not your St. Olaf *password*.
 Hit *Done* and wait for installation to finish
-* If prompted, install the `OpenSSH Server` by pressing the the space button to check the box and enter to proceed.
+* If prompted, install the `OpenSSH Server` by pressing the space button to check the box and enter to proceed.
 * If a screen pops up with a list of things to install, you may disregard it and select *Done*
 * Hit *Reboot Now* and press *Enter* when prompted to remove installation media
 * After reboot finishes, you should be able to login with your *username* and *password*!